MWilliams99/java-Software1-Fall2020/README.md

 Software 1 project that I completed in Fall 2020 for the C482 course at Western Governors University.
 Every student is given the same set of requirements for this project, which can be found [here](../main/ProjectRequirements.md).

+This project was completed on December 28th, 2020.

 I used Java to code this project as that is what I chose to focus in during my Software Development degree.
 This project also includes javaFX to code the GUI fxml files and Javadoc to document the project code.
 I used IntelliJ IDEA and SceneBuilder to create this project.